ClearScore

-ClearScore is supported by investment from QED Investors, Blenheim Chalcot and Lead Edge Capital.

-ClearScore has won a number of industry awards, including The Queens Award for Innovation, Deloitte Fast 50, Sunday Times Tech Track 100, and was listed on the Sunday Times Best Places To Work in 2020.

-ClearScore earns revenue from financial institutions, who pay ClearScore when acquiring new customers through the service.
-The Group partners with over 150 financial institutions around the world.
+ClearScore has partnerships with over 150 financial institutions around the world.

 History

 ClearScore launched on 15 July 2015.
 It was the UK's first service giving consumers access to their credit score and report.
 Its initial offering provided credit scores and reports, and in July 2015 the company added credit card offers to its site, and in September 2015 it added personal loan offers.
 In December 2015 it launched the UK’s first credit checking app.

 In July 2016 the company added a credit history feature called Timeline to its site.
 In November 2016 it added car finance offers, and in February 2017 launched a chatbot to help users improve their credit.
-In April 2020, the firm launched the dark web monitoring service ClearScore Protect.

 The company launched in South Africa in June 2017, India in August 2018, Australia in February 2020 and Canada in September 2022.
 ClearScore India closed in 2020 as a result of the coronavirus pandemic.

 In September 2018, the Advertising Standards Authority received 35 complaints that a ClearScore TV advert aired in June "trivialised" domestic violence.
 The ad was cleared by the ASA.